Search

 Highest Altitude: 4,610 m/15,125 ft Ramche

-The trek from Cheram (3,870m) to Ramche (4,580m) on Day 9 is a shorter 4-5 hour journey that marks an increase in altitude as you head closer to the Kanchenjunga South Base Camp.
-The trail generally follows the valley, offering increasingly impressive close-up views of snow-dusted Himalayan peaks and glacial moraines, including the majestic Kanchenjunga range.
-Before reaching Ramche, you’ll pass through Lapsang village, experiencing the rugged alpine scenery as you gain elevation.
+The trek from Cheram to Ramche on Day 9 is a shorter 3-4 hours journey and also marks an increase in altitude as you head closer to the Kanchenjunga South Base Camp.
+The trail generally follows the valley, offering increasingly impressive close-up views of snow-dusted Himalayan peaks and glacial moraines, including the majestic Kanchenjunga massif.

 Itinerary Details